lloydbenson/microservices-workshop/README.md

 git clone git@github.com:lloydbenson/microservices-workshop
 ```

-You should then setup the repository by installing required node modules:
+You should then setup the repository by installing required Node.js modules:

 ```
 cd microservices-workshop